 Previously, the apartment has been an one bedroom unit which suits for only two people living only.
 The bedroom is fully enclosed with internal wall, leaving a cramped and dark living space.
 The micro apartment is no strangers to Hong Kong, where space is premium.
 The creation of smaller and smaller units became trendy but the daily needs are continuously increasing.
 Piano, raised floor, tremendous storage space, are requested by the client in this project.

 Adjustable table, concealed storage, sliding door and louver screen repartitioning the compact home into a flexible living space.
-The 324 Gallery is an example of how small residential unit could be used efficiently and multi-functionally.
+The 324 Gallery Micro Apartment is an example of how small residential unit could be used efficiently and multi-functionally.
 Through integrating the concept of gallery, Sim-Plex created a unique, playful sense of space that suit not only to living, but also as an artwork showroom.